ve-i-uj/shedu/README.md

 </details>
 <br/>

-There is a separate configuration for each component.
+There is a separate configuration for each component in the [launch.json](.vscode/launch.json) file.
 Components need to be run one by one sequentially by the hands.

 ### Run the Supervisor component under the debugger